Facebook Pixel Satisfactory Academic Progress | Western Kentucky University

 It is the responsibility of the student who submits an appeal to determine that all other financial aid application materials are complete.
 If an appeal is approved and application materials are incomplete, a further delay in the awarding process will result.

-If a student has been academically dismissed from the University, an appeal for federal financial assistance cannot be processed until the student is allowed re-admittance to the University as determined by the Academic Advising and Retention Center.
+If a student has been academically dismissed from the University, an appeal for federal financial assistance cannot be processed until the student is allowed re-admittance to the University as determined by the Advising & Career Development Center.

 Students are notified through email if an appeal has been approved.
 Once approved, the student is required to make satisfactory academic progress for the term in which the appeal was submitted and approved.
-Students on an approved appeal will be required to meet with a financial aid SAP Counselor to develop an Academic Plan.
+Students on an approved appeal will be required to adhere to an Academic Plan established for them by the SAP Coordinator.
 All students must schedule the Academic Plan appointment on their TopNet account.
 Students who do not adhere to the conditions established in the Academic Plan will not be eligible for federal financial aid for future terms.

-Academic Plan: Must have adhered to established Academic Plan.
+Academic Plan: The student must adhere to the established Academic Plan.
 Requirements are specific to each student each term.

-**Students on a financial aid probationary status due to an approved SAP appeal are REQUIRED to earn a semester GPA of at least a 2.0 (or 3.0 for Graduate students) as well as pass 100% of their attempted credit hours (exceptions can be made depending on when the Academic Plan is reviewed and completed- contact the SFA Department if you have questions or concerns about these exceptions).
-Please refer to the Academic Plan overview at https://youtu.be/oF-3eUmNyXg for additional details.**
+**All students on a financial aid probationary status due to an approved SAP appeal are REQUIRED to earn a semester GPA of at least a 2.0 (or 3.0 for Graduate students) as well as pass 100% of their attempted credit hours (exceptions can be made depending on when the Academic Plan is established- contact the SFA Department if you have questions or concerns about these exceptions). **

-Students receiving financial assistance based on an approved appeal (probation status) for a particular term who do not make satisfactory academic progress for that term cannot submit a new appeal until they have met requirements for Reinstatement of Aid (refer to Section VIII).
+Students receiving financial assistance based on an approved appeal (probation status) for a particular term who do not make satisfactory academic progress for that term cannot submit a new appeal unless a new documentable extenuating circumstance exists for that particular term or until they have met requirements for Reinstatement of Aid (refer to Section VIII).

 Students who are on an approved appeal and are meeting the minimum conditions established in their Academic Plan agreement will remain on probation for consecutive terms until their cumulative Overall and WKU GPA is a minimum of 2.0 undergraduate/ 3.0 graduate (or within the appropriate graduate GPA scale) AND their total hours earned is at least 67% of total attempted hours.
 Once these requirements are met, the student will be removed from the approved appeal probationary status for the subsequent term and should transition into a good standing for federal financial aid purposes.

-Students whose approved appeal is for excessive hours may only take courses that are reflected on their iCap Report (degree audit), Second Degree Program Form, or Program of Study Form.
+Students whose approved appeal is for excessive hours may only take courses that are reflected on their Degree Audit, Second Degree Program Form, or Program of Study Form.
 Taking courses not part of an approved degree program will result in revocation of approved appeal status and loss of financial aid eligibility at WKU.

 Students are notified through email if an appeal has been denied.
 If an appeal for financial assistance is denied and the student enrolls in courses for that term, he/she is responsible for all tuition and fees for that term.

-Students whose academic appeals are denied must meet the requirements for Reinstatement of Aid (refer to Section VIII).
+Students whose academic appeals are denied must meet the requirements for Reinstatement of Aid (refer to Section VIII) before regaining federal financial aid eligibility

 Students who were on an approved appeal and did not meet the Academic Plan term requirements or do not meet overall qualitative and quantitative SAP requirements are not eligible to re-appeal for subsequent terms (unless new extenuating circumstances merit another approved appeal) until they have met the requirements indicated under the Reinstatement of Aid section (Section VIII).